Vietnam.vn - Nền tảng quảng bá Việt Nam

 The wig itself has been treated with quartz, magnetite and albite crystals.
 This will harden the braids and dye them black to resemble real hair.

-All of this suggests that she was buried in the best, most luxurious way possible, making the "forgotten" internal organs or open mouth even more puzzling.
+All show that she was buried in the best, most luxurious way, so the "forgotten" internal organs or open mouth are even more puzzling.

 Additionally, the woman's resting position is also strange.
 Her hands are placed on her pelvis, instead of the left hand placed across her chest and the right hand placed down by her side, as is common among royal women.